 A sellout in Edinburgh, Education… is about class/es in the time of one of the most-likely-to-succeed yet ultimately failed governments the UK has had — yes, Tony Blair’s.
 The play follows a clever but disruptive student through a day that turns out to have far-reaching consequences.
 Things can only get better… or worse.

-Shoreditch Town Hall is “supporting” (says a press release) The Nature Of Forgetting, which was also performed in Edinburgh.
-This mimed play “talks (sic: the press release says so) about what is left when memory is gone”, focussing on a guy dressing for a party for his 55th birthday… “memories spark him into life, unravelling as a tale of friendship, love and guilt”.
+Shoreditch Town Hall is “supporting,” says a press release, The Nature Of Forgetting, which was also performed in Edinburgh.
+This mimed play looks at “what is left when memory is gone”, focussing on a guy dressing for a party for his 55th birthday… “Memories spark him into life, unravelling as a tale of friendship, love and guilt”.

 Hamish Scott 290218